 Q: How many tickets are sold?
 [Back to Top]

-A: Only 5,000 tickets are available.
-Odds of winning a major prize are 1 in 1,000 if all tickets are sold.
+A: Only 5,500 tickets are available.
 The drawing will take place as long as a minimum of 3,200 tickets are sold.
-Tickets have sold out every year.
+Tickets have sold out every year for 23 years.

 Q: Can I pool my cash with friends to buy a ticket?
 [Back to Top]